smonux/chgpt-mcp-bridge/README.md

   - you run it within a VM (VirtualBox, Lima, whatever) or in a disposable machine (RPi) sharing just what you need the LLM to know
   - you use the source IP filtering mechanism
   - you drop the tunnel when you aren't using it
 - you obfuscate the url (security through obscurity gets a lot of bad press but for untargeted attacks it's very effective)

 I think you wouldn't be totally mad if you decide to run it (still a little bit).

+### Startup security check

+When the proxy boots it now performs an upfront security audit.
+Three safeguards are evaluated and reported with emojis in the logs:

+- ✅/⚠️ OAuth authentication (disabled only when `SKIP_OAUTH=false`)
+- ✅/⚠️ IP allowlist (set via `ALLOWED_RANGES_FILE`)
+- ✅/⚠️ Obfuscated URL path (non-default `OBFUSCATED_PATH` with at least 8 characters)

+If fewer than two protections are active the server refuses to start and raises an error.
+Adjust your configuration until at least two checks pass before retrying.

 ## Introduction